Ripple

 Publisher Description

-For nine years, South Carolina officials struggled to identify “the boy in the woods,” a young man whose body had been discovered just south of Myrtle Beach in a fishing village called Murrells Inlet.
+For 9 years, South Carolina officials struggled to identify “the boy in the woods,” a young man whose body had been discovered just south of Myrtle Beach in a fishing village called Murrells Inlet.

-Frank McGonigle was finally found — and identified as “the boy in the woods.”
+Finally, Frank McGonigle was found—and identified as “the boy in the woods.”

-When his research began to stall, a chance meeting with the soft-hearted, straight-talking “energy reader” Carol Williams provided a metaphysical spark that reignited Jim's resolve.
-Although his work as a journalist trained him to be skeptical, Cosgrove found himself starting to become a believer when Carol provided details about Frank’s murder that turned out to be freakishly accurate.
+Years later, the case still unsolved, Jim Cosgrove—a McGonigle family friend and investigative journalist—picked up the cold case and began uncovering connections to a ruthless local crime boss and blunders by the threadbare sheriff’s department.
+When his research began to stall, a chance meeting with the soft-hearted, straight-talking “energy reader” Carol Williams provided a metaphysical spark that reignited Jim’s resolve.
+Although trained to be skeptical, Cosgrove found himself becoming a believer when Carol provided details about Frank’s murder that turned out to be freakishly accurate.

 PUBLISHERS WEEKLY